-27. We are committed to making our service easy to use for all members of the community.
+We are committed to making our service easy to use for all members of the community.
 In line with our statutory equalities duties, we will always ensure that reasonable adjustments are made to help you access and use our services.
-If you have trouble putting your complaint in writing, or want this information in another language or format, such as large font, or Braille, please tell us in person, contact us on 0141 641 8628 or email us at enquiries@wwhc.org.uk.
+If you have trouble putting your complaint in writing, please contact us using the details below.